dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-When processing objects of type `UriVideoSource`, the static `AVAsset.FromUrl` method is used to specify the video with an iOS `NSUrl` object created from the string URI.
+When processing objects of type `UriVideoSource`, the static `AVAsset.FromUrl` method is used to specify the video to be played, with an iOS `NSUrl` object created from the string URI.

 The `AutoPlay` property has no equivalent in the iOS video classes, so the property is examined at the end of the `UpdateSource` method to call the `Play` method on the `AVPlayer` object.